dougo/puzzle-tools/README.md

 The method for highlighting the most promising outputs is a heuristic based on trigram distribution.
 The repository comes with a distribution file that's ready to go.
-If you're interested in re-generate the distribution file, you'll need wget, python, and unzip available on your system.
+If you're interested in re-generating the distribution file, you'll need wget, python, and unzip available on your system.
 Then run:

 ```